JFMnrke/Chronicle/CAPABILITIES.md

 Project

-A broad objective chosen by the user.
+A user-chosen intention to move from a current state toward a desired state.

 Milestone

-The next meaningful and controllable result.
+The next meaningful and controllable result that moves the project toward its desired state.

 Step

-A small action that contributes directly to the current milestone.
+An action that contributes directly to the current milestone and is sized according to what the project requires and what the user can realistically sustain.

 Opportunity

-Something Chronicle discovers that may help the project but is not a commitment.
+Something Chronicle identifies that may help the project move forward, but does not become part of the plan unless the user chooses it.

 Resource

-Material saved for possible use.
+Material, information, or a tool that may support the project without becoming part of the plan itself.

 Steps belong to the plan.
 Opportunities and resources do not become obligations unless the user chooses them.